Jeffrey Epstein was said to be a witness against Wall Street; an FBN investigation suggests otherwise

 Still, Epstein never appeared on any witness list, according to people involved in the case.
 Cioffi, himself, never met or spoke to Epstein, who was introduced to the fund through a senior Bear Stearns executive, according to a person with direct knowledge of the matter.
-The former federal prosecutor on the case told FOX Business that to the best of his recollection Epstein's name never coming up as a potential witness.
+The former federal prosecutor on the case told FOX Business that to the best of his recollection Epstein's name never came up as a potential witness.

-In fact, Epstein was never mentioned in the Cioffi-Tannin indictment, despite several media reports stating he was identified obliquely as “Major Investor #1,” according to person involved in Cioffi’s legal defense.
+In fact, Epstein was never mentioned in the Cioffi-Tannin indictment, despite several media reports stating he was identified obliquely as "Major Investor #1," according to a person involved in Cioffi’s legal defense.

 So how did Epstein’s name emerge as a key federal witness?
 Some connecting of the dots appears to be at work.
-An FBI memo dated September 2008 stated, “Epstein has also provided information to the FBI as agreed upon.”
-But a person close to Epstein says that references to Epstein’s cooperation in providing the feds with information was about his own case, and nothing more.
+An FBI memo dated September 2008 stated, "Epstein has also provided information to the FBI as agreed upon."
+But a person close to Epstein says that references to Epstein’s cooperation in providing the feds with information were about his own case, and nothing more.

 A person close to Cioffi believes the Justice Department needed to justify Epstein’s lean sentence by leaking that he was a cooperator and helped the government's financial-crisis crackdown particularly after the meltdown led to the Great Recession and widespread resentment of Wall Street.
 "He never was a witness," this person said.
 "That was used as an excuse by the Justice Department for his early release and someone planted that story."

 Another question that will likely be asked in the coming days: How did Epstein escape more serious punishment if he wasn't helping the government on other matters?
 Much of the attention will be focused on his connections to people like Clinton and now-President Trump.
 But Epstein's deal was hashed out by the Bush administration's Justice Department, which wouldn't necessarily be impressed by the former president or the current one, who was at the time a reality TV star.

 Lawyers for the victims argue that Epstein's case underscores the inequities of a justice system; many of the victims were poor kids from South Florida where the billionaire Epstein had his mansion.